MicrosoftDocs/customer-insights/ci-docs/data-unification.md

 For **individual consumers (B-to-C)** where the data is centered around individuals, unification provides a unified view of your customers.

 For **business accounts (B-to-B)** where the data is centered around accounts, unification provides a unified view of your accounts.
-[Contact unification (preview)](data-unification-contacts.md) allows contacts for those accounts to be separately unified and associated with the accounts.
-Contact unification (preview) also allows contacts without an account to be included in the unified contact profile.
+[Contact unification](data-unification-contacts.md) allows contacts for those accounts to be separately unified and associated with the accounts.
+Contact unification also allows contacts without an account to be included in the unified contact profile.

 ## Data unification process